aiera-inc/aiera-client-sdk/README.md

 An Aiera account is needed to access any of the functionality.

 This repo is currently used internally for building out Aiera widgets for external systems and is documented/maintained as such.
-However we've open sourced it to allow for others to embed this functionality as well.
+However, we've open sourced it to allow for others to embed this functionality as well.
 If these external use cases become more common we will provide additional documentation, tutorials and other materials to help developers embed Aiera widgets into their applications.